-This brief summarises a research project commissioned by CREST in 2019 that explored some of the processes underlying the spread of false material on social media.
+This report summarises some of the processes underlying the spread of false material on social media.
 It positions the research and findings within the broader literature relevant to online political disinformation and considers what we currently do and don’t know about the problem.
 It conceptualises disinformation as false material created and disseminated with the intent of deceiving others and causing harm and focuses specifically on the distribution of that material via social media platforms.
 This is distinct from other elements of online information operations, such as selective presentation of true material or other forms of polarising or ‘hyperpartisan’ communication.

 21st July 2020 was notable for the publication of two reports from UK Parliamentary committees.
 The first was from the House of Commons Digital, Culture, Media and Sport Committee (DCMS Committee, 2020) on ‘Misinformation in the COVID-19 Infodemic’, which expanded on ‘Disinformation and Fake News’ previously from the Committee (2019); pointed to significant real-world harms arising from the spread of false information; and discussed the role of hostile actors in generating it.
 The second was the long-awaited ‘Russia Report’ from the Intelligence and Security Committee (2020).
 While considerably broader in scope, it again noted the problem of political disinformation.
 It pointed to the use of social media as a tool of disinformation and influence campaigns in support of Russian foreign policy objectives.